zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

 ### Makefile Variables

 The **Makefile** contains the following main variables for you to customize (either by changing the Makefile or by overriding the variables in the make command):
+* **ARCH** -- the architecture of the image (and the binary).
+The default value is `amd64`.
+The most common architectures are `amd64` and `arm64`.
+Some other popular options are `arm`, `ppc64le` and `s390x`.
 * **PREFIX** -- the name of the image.
 The default is `nginx/nginx-ingress`.
 * **TAG** -- the tag added to the image.
 It's set to the version of the Ingress Controller by default.
 * **DOCKER_BUILD_OPTIONS** -- the [options](https://docs.docker.com/engine/reference/commandline/build/#options) for the `docker build` command.
 For example, `--pull`.
-* **TARGET** -- By default, the Ingress Controller is compiled locally using a `local` golang environment.
+* **TARGET** -- by default, the Ingress Controller is compiled locally using a `local` golang environment.
 If you want to compile the Ingress Controller using your local golang environment, make sure that the Ingress Controller repo is in your `$GOPATH`.
 To compile the Ingress Controller using the Docker [golang](https://hub.docker.com/_/golang/) container, specify `TARGET=container`.
 If you checked out a tag or are on the latest commit on `main` you can specify `TARGET=download` to avoid compiling the binary.